thomastech/SunPower-Web-Monitor/README.md

 # SunPower Web Monitor

-The **PVS Solar Energy Dashboard** is a web-based viewer for monitoring data from your SunPower system.
+The **PVS Solar Energy Dashboard** is a web-based viewer for monitoring data from your SunPower Solar System.
 It reports the model and serial number of every provisioned device in the system.
 Additionally, it displays power production, power consumption, and mains voltages.
-Each panel in your solar array also reports its DC volts, DC amps, and microinverter AC voltages.
+Each panel in your solar array also reports its DC volts, DC amps, and Microinverter AC voltages.

 > ⚠️ Note: Battery storage status is **not** currently supported.
 The author plans to add this feature in the future—once a generous anonymous donor pays for the installation of a *SunVault* at the author’s residence.
 If you know such a person, please invite them to check out this project!